mayaanne/foundations/week-3/core-blog-eq.md

 Publish blog  | 5 minutes |

-## Publish Blog
+## Create and Publish

-Create a file named week3-cultural.html and add your insights to it.
+Create a file named week3-cultural.html and add your discussions and insights to it.

 For a reminder on how to do this see [Blog Instructions](../resources/blog-instructions.md)